While this area of Malaysia is known for its beautiful islands, few come close to just how stunning Timba-Timba Island is.

 Beautiful Timba-Timba Island is known for its crystal-clear waters, white sandy beaches and stunning coral reefs.
 It’s popular with beach lovers, snorkellers and divers.
 Instagrammers will also love it as it has been set up perfectly for gorgeous photos.

 This island is relatively small with a land area of just over one square kilometer.
 It is uninhabited, but it is popular with day trippers.
-On arrival here, you’ll walk along a long jetty with gorgeous views of the island.
+On arrival here, your boat will either be able to pull up right on the beach or it will have to stop a bit back, and you’ll need to walk through the water to get to the sand.
+This depends on the time you visit and the tides.

 The beach here is as gorgeous as they come and is perfect for sunbathing, swimming and relaxing.
-While there are no restaurants or similar facilities on the island, there are chairs, shelter and toilets to help you enjoy a visit here.
+Before visiting, I had read that there are chairs, shelter and toilets to help you enjoy a visit here.

-Even better is if you love snapping gorgeous photos to make your friends jealous, there are various items to help you snap great photos like a swing, hammocks, decorated huts, semi-submerged chairs and more.
+There also used to be various items to help you snap great photos like a swing, hammocks, decorated huts, semi-submerged chairs and more.
+However, these also aren’t here anymore.

 The island is also home to a turtle hatchery.
 Turtles are safe to lay eggs on the island and then the hatchery collects the eggs and releases the baby turtles back to the sea once they are hatched.